12 Things You Probably Didn’t Know About McDonald’s Nuggets

 Tyson helped keep up with demands

 With the nuggets’ popularity rising, McDonald’s initially had a hard time keeping up with the high demand.
 To keep restaurants from running out, the fast food chain teamed up with Tyson Foods for its poultry supply.
+This is why McDonald’s chicken nuggets come in one of four shapes.

 They don’t contain “pink slime”